BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 ---
 icon: material/handshake
+toc_depth: 2
 ---
-# Compatibility
+# Integration List
+This page contains documentation for most integrations that exist for third party plugins.
+Some integrations also have dedicated pages in the documentation.

+## Provided by BetonQuest
-**In total 33 plugins have dedicated support for BetonQuest.**
+In total 33 plugins have dedicated support for BetonQuest.

 BetonQuest hooks into other plugins by itself to provide more events, conditions and objectives or other features.
-26 plugins are supported right now:
 _AureliumSkills, Brewery, Citizens, DecentHolograms, Denizen, EffectLib, Heroes, HolographicDisplays, JobsReborn, LuckPerms, Magic, mcMMO, MythicLib, MMOCore, MMOItems, MythicMobs, PlaceholderAPI, ProtocolLib, Quests, Shopkeepers, ProSkillAPI, Skript, Vault, WorldEdit, FastAsyncWorldEdit and WorldGuard._

+## Provided by other plugins
 Some plugins also hook into BetonQuest and provide support by themselves:
 [nuNPCDestinations](https://www.spigotmc.org/resources/13863/),
 [CalebCompass](https://www.spigotmc.org/resources/82674/),